-As of the grant date of the long-term equity-based PSU awards, we believed it would be marginally difficult for the Company to achieve the threshold cumulative net income level, which would result in vesting of the awards at the 50% level.
-If that threshold cumulative net income level is not achieved, no PSUs shall vest.
-As of March 1, 2020, we believed it would be difficult but achievable to reach the target cumulative net income level, which would result in vesting at the 100% level.
-Further, as of March 1, 2020, we believed it would be possible but not probable to achieve the maximum cumulative net income level, which would result in vesting at the 200% level, which represents the cap on achievement.
+At the time of grant on March 1, 2021, we believed that it would be marginally difficult for the Company to achieve the threshold average adjusted earnings per share, which would result in vesting of the awards at the 50% level.
+As of March 1, 2021, we believed it would be difficult, but achievable to reach the target average adjusted earnings per share level, which would result in vesting at the 100% level.
+Further, as of March 1, 2021, we believed it would be more difficult to achieve the maximum average adjusted earnings per share, which would result in vesting at the 200% level, which represents the cap on achievement.
 Achievement falling within the threshold level and the maximum level will be interpolated linearly to determine the appropriate PSUs payout.
 The PSUs will be settled by the issuance of shares of common stock of the Company equal to the number of PSUs as described herein.
-Any payout of the PSUs, if achieved, will occur when we report 2022 net income in early 2023, and are able to calculate the three-year cumulative net income for this metric.
+Any payout of the PSUs, if achieved, will occur when we report 2023 financial results in early 2024, and are able to calculate the three-year average adjusted earnings per share for this metric.

 The compensation committee determined that the balance of 40% of the total long-term incentive awards to the NEOs shall be in the form of time-vested restricted stock awards ("RSAs").
-These awards were made subject to vesting in equal one-third increments over three years from the grant date, on each of March 1, 2021, March 1, 2022, and March 1, 2023.
+These awards were made subject to vesting in equal one-third increments over three years from the grant date, on each of March 1, 2022, March 1, 2023, and March 1, 2024.

-2018 Long-Term Incentive Awards Achievement Status
+2019 Long-Term Incentive Awards Achievement Status

-As part of the 2018 long-term incentive award to the NEOs, Messrs.
-Zubretsky, Keim, Barlow, Woys, and Tran were granted performance stock units (2018 PSUs) as indicated in the table below.
-Such 2018 PSUs were subject to vesting based on the Company's cumulative net income over the three fiscal years of 2018, 2019, and 2020.
+As part of the 2019 long-term incentive award to the NEOs, Messrs.
+Zubretsky, Keim, Barlow, and Woys were granted performance stock units (2019 PSUs) as indicated in the table below.
+Such 2019 PSUs were subject to vesting based on the Company's cumulative net income over the three fiscal years of 2019, 2020, and 2021.

-Such metrics were established at the very outset of the Company's turnaround plan, and at the same time as the Company's report of a loss in fiscal year 2017 of over \$9 per share, and in conjunction with the Company's issuance of guidance for fiscal year 2018 of \$3.25 per share.
-Approximately one year later, the Company reported actual 2018 earnings of \$10.61 per share, or 326% of the level of its original financial guidance in connection with which the compensation committee had formulated a three-year cumulative net income target.
-As a result of sustained extremely strong financial performance in both 2019 and 2020, the Company achieved a cumulative net income over the three fiscal years of 2018, 2019, and 2020 of \$2,116 million, substantially exceeding the Company's cumulative net income targets.
-This strong and sustained three-year financial performance resulted in vesting of the 2018 PSUs at the 200% maximum level, which was also the cap on achievement.
-Settlement of the 2018 PSUs vesting was made by issuance of shares of common stock of the Company on March 1, 2021 in the following amounts:
+As a result of sustained strong financial performance in 2019, 2020 and 2021, the Company achieved a cumulative net income over the three fiscal years of 2019, 2020, and 2021 of \$2,456 million, substantially exceeding the Company's cumulative net income targets.
+This strong and sustained three-year financial performance resulted in vesting of the 2019 PSUs at the 200% maximum level, which was also the cap on achievement.
+Settlement of the 2019 PSUs vesting was made by issuance of shares of common stock of the Company on March 1, 2022 in the following amounts:

-Performance Stock Units 2018 PSUs Shares Issued Upon Vesting
+Performance Stock Units

-Named Executive Officer (#) (#)
+Named Executive Officer 2019 PSUs (#) Shares Issued Upon Vesting (#)

-Joseph M. Zubretsky 83,472 166,944
+Joseph M. Zubretsky 56,359 112,718

-Mark L. Keim 6,260 12,520
+Mark L. Keim 8,671 17,342

-Jeff D. Barlow 12,521 25,042
+Jeff D. Barlow 8,671 17,342

-James E. Woys 7,055 14,110
+James E. Woys 8,671 17,342

-Thomas L. Tran 14,237 28,474